-Unless the thieves have been alerted, the operation's ringleader, Jamais Vue, is counting up several boxes of stolen goods in the cart, getting them ready to go to Ozzerd's Warehouse (area 5 on the map of Dead Fiddler Square).
-Unlike the other thieves, he will be cautious if he hears a potential attack, and he may attempt to escape from the lair without reinforcing his associates.
-Based on what he hears, he might head for Ozzerd's Warehouse through the west tunnel, or might go through the secret door to area 16, planning to escape through the southern tunnel beyond the city walls (area 17).
-If he escapes, the party will have made an enemy, although Vue is likely to have much bigger problems than hunting down the characters if his renegade operation is brought to light either in Manas or in Remballo.
+Unless the thieves have been alerted, the operation's ringleader, Jamais Vue, is counting up several boxes of stolen goods in the cart, getting them ready to go to Ozzerd's Warehouse (Area 5 on the map of Dead Fiddler Square).
+Unlike the other rogues, he will be cautions if he hears a potential attack, and he may attempt to escape from the lair without reinforcing his associates.
+Based on what he detects, he might head for Ozzerd's Warehouse through the west tunnel, or he might go through the secret door to Area 16, planning to escape through the southern tunnel beyond the city walls (Area 17).
+If he escapes, the party will have made an enemy, although Vue is likely to have much bigger problems than hunting down the PC's if his renegade operation is brought to light either in Manas or in Remballo.